Homicide investigation launched after man dies in Whenuapai, West Auckland

-Police are investigating a homicide in Whenuapai, West Auckland, after a man died from injuries he suffered in an incident early this morning.
+Police are investigating a homicide in Whenuapai, West Auckland, after a man died from injuries after an incident early this morning.

 Emergency services were called to a property on Trig Rd, in Whenuapai, just before 2am.

-Detective Inspector Aaron Proctor, of Waitematā Police, confirmed the death and police had earlier been called to the scene after a report that a man had suffered injuries.
+Detective Inspector Aaron Proctor, of Waitematā Police, confirmed the death and said police had earlier been called to the scene after a report that a man had suffered injuries.

 Medical assistance was given to the victim, but he was pronounced dead at the scene.